aws-robotics/aws-robomaker-sample-application-helloworld/README.md

 # AWS RoboMaker Sample Application - Hello World

-This demonstrates the structure of a ROS project that works with RoboMaker by creating a robot spinning in an empty world.
+This demonstrates the structure of a ROS2 project that works with RoboMaker by creating a robot spinning in an empty world.

 _RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
 Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses.
 Source code information can be found [here](https://s3.console.aws.amazon.com/s3/buckets/robomaker-applications-us-east-1-72fc243f9355/hello-world/?region=us-east-1)._

 ## Requirements

-- [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) / [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) - Other versions may work, however they have not been tested
+- [ROS2 Dashing](https://index.ros.org//doc/ros2/Installation/Dashing) - Other versions may work, however they have not been tested
 - [Colcon](https://colcon.readthedocs.io/en/released/user/installation.html) - Used for building and bundling the application.

 ## Build